sanghunii/Competition/MiraeAsset/README.md

 1. Get the API_KEY from the website.

 2. Register your payment method on billing section where website

+3. Create .env file on working directory

-3. Put your API_KEY on .env file
+4. Put your API_KEY on .env file / _Form : API_KEY = YOUR_API_KEY_

-4. Compile finance_chatbot.py
+5. Compile finance_chatbot.py

-5. At first, a predetermined question form is created and passed to the model, and an answer is generated accordingly.
+6. At first, a predetermined question form is created and passed to the model, and an answer is generated accordingly.

    -> To ensure that even people with no knowledge of stocks or the relevant items receive basic answers with some quality